 Designed for substantive assistant principals in Victorian government schools.
 Participants can be at any stage of their career.

 Mentors are highly skilled, retired principals specifically trained to support the program.

 Mentors have expertise in a range of areas including leading pedagogy, data analysis, human resource and financial management, change management, innovation; and technical skills in areas such as legal, procurement and risk.

 You will have access to 8 hours of mentoring over 6 months.

-The program allows you to manage when and how you access the support, either online or via telephone.
+The program allows you to manage when and how you access the support, either face to face, online or via telephone.